TonyPalmer92/TodoVue/README.md

 ## Features

 This app is still in development and has many features I would like to implement.
-Please check the projects board.

 - [x] Create a Todo
 - [x] Delete a Todo
 - [ ] Edit a Todo
-- [ ] Clear all Todos
+- [x] Clear all Todos
 - [ ] Acitivity alerts
 - [x] Remaining todos tracking